Trabzonspor: 1962–1967: merger and birth of Trabzonspor

-Founding Years and the Journey to the Top (1967–1973)
+1967–1973: founding years and the journey to the top

 This period is remembered as the years Trabzonspor played in the Turkish Second Football League.
-In 1967, the Trabzonspor was established under the roof of Trabzonspor and started competing in the Second League White Group during the 1967-68 football season.
+In 1967, Trabzonspor started competing in the Second League White Group during the 1967-68 football season.
 Trabzonspor completed its first year in professional leagues in 6th place among 20 teams in this league, following Boluspor.

 In the following two years, Trabzonspor finished 4th in the league.
 In the 1970–71 season, Trabzonspor finished 8th.

 During the 1971–72 football season, Trabzonspor competed in the Red Group but missed promotion to the Turkish First Football League (currently called the Süper Lig) by two points.

 A year later, Trabzonspor experienced the same fate; despite having the same points as the leader (Kayserispor), it finished second due to goal difference and failed to achieve promotion to the Turkish First Football League.

 In the 1973–74 season, Trabzonspor won the Red Group by finishing six points ahead of its closest rival, Sakaryaspor.
 Although Trabzonspor lost the championship match against the winner of the other group (Zonguldakspor) in a penalty shootout, it finally earned promotion to the Turkish First Football League.

 During these years, players like Necmi Perekli, Şenol Güneş, and Cemil Usta, who would later become part of the championship-winning team, started to feature in the squad.

 Perekli became the league’s top scorer twice while playing for Trabzonspor.